Compulsed/blog/plan.md

 - [ ] DNS on database
 - [ ] DNS on API
 - [ ] IAM Auth on database
+- [ ] aws-vault

+## Awkward Code, and improvements
 - [ ] Move compose into backend -- Buildkite CD (does not support microservices nicely)
-- [ ] aws-vault

-## Bugs
-- [ ] Uploads extracted AWS SDK to lambda function
+- [ ] Uploads extracted AWS SDK to lambda function (docker image with AWS CLI)
+- [ ] process.env.SECRET_ARN || process.env.SECRET_ARN_REF in code
+- [ ] Two sets of dot files (core, then chamber) -- Where should profile exist?
+Cannot be used on CI

 ## Optional
 - [ ] Serverless CI/CD